 - 1. For all purchases under \$50,000, the requisitioning agency will enter the requisition into the on-line system for issuance of a purchase order.
 The Department will obtain quotes as: - a.
-Quotes not required under \$5,000 - i.
-Estimates are encouraged - ii.
-Preference given to local suppliers - b.
-Three informal quotes \$5000 \$14,999 - c.
-Three formal quotes \$15,000- \$49,999 - 2.
+Quotes are strongly encouraged, but not required under \$10,000 Preference may be given to local suppliers (up to 3%) - b.
+Three informal quotes \$10,000 \$24,999 - c.
+Three formal quotes \$25,000- \$49,999 - 2.
 For all purchases \$50,000 or greater, the requisitioning Department will request a formal solicitation to be issued by the Finance Department, and then assure that City Council approval is obtained for award, either of the solicitation or other Council direction. - 3.
 Upon receipt of the requisition in the Finance Department and dependent on the dollar amount, formal quotations, bids or proposals will be solicited.
 A purchase order or a contract will be issued upon completion of this process. - 4.
 If the requisition is incomplete or not properly prepared, the Finance Department will notify the originating department. - 5.
 For all purchases of capital goods or services, regardless of the dollar amount, the requisitioning Department will enter the requisition into the system assuring appropriate approvals are obtained, unless approved by the Finance Director and under \$25,000.